 On average, millennials are looking for homes that are about 1,700 square feet.
 That’s a significant decrease from last year, when the average millennial sought 2,400 square feet.

-Last year’s desire for more space is likely a result of spending more time at home while shelter-in-place and social distance ordinances were in place.
-But as pandemic restrictions ease and COVID-19 vaccines become widely accessible, millennials are spending less time at home — and therefore need a home with less space.
+Last year’s desire for more space is likely a result of spending more time at home while shelter-in-place ordinances were in place.
+As pandemic restrictions ease and COVID-19 vaccines become widely accessible, millennials are spending less time at home and need a home with less space.

 The 1,700 square feet millennials want in a home is similar to the dimensions they wanted before the pandemic broke out in 2020.